 Current opportunities at the Ezcurra Lab:

 Fully-funded PhD opportunity.
 The worm-bug: a new model to study how gut microbes affect the brain.
 We have been awarded the Jane Irons Studentship for 2020 to establish the nematode C. elegans together with its natural commensals as a combined model, the “worm-bug”, for host-microbiome studies.
 This simple but effective system will allow us to test hypotheses generated from metagenomics, and identify mechanisms by which host-microbiome interactions affect the nervous system.
 Specifically, we will investigate routes of communication between microbes and the host affecting mitochondrial biology, neuroinflammation and neurodegenerative disease.
 The project is co-supervised with Dr Campbell Gourlay at University of Kent, who has extensive expertise of mitochondrial biology.
-This post has not been advertised yet, but you can contact Marina Ezcurra for informal inquiries.
+Contact Marina Ezcurra for informal inquiries.
 Note: The studentship does not cover fees or visas for overseas students.

 Fully-funded PhD opportunity.
 Defining the molecular basis and health benefits of traditional Asian medicines.
 Developing countries such as Thailand are experiencing rapidly ageing populations; by 2050 one in four Asians will be over 60 years old.
 These dramatic changes are threatening multiple aspects of socioeconomic development and population health.
 Interventions that promote healthy ageing are therefore vital.
 We have been awarded a PhD studentship by the Global Challenges Doctoral Centre for an exciting project to investigate the biological effects of traditional Thai medicine and to work towards scientifically proven interventions promoting healthy ageing in developing countries.
 This project is co-supervised by Dr Jenny Tullet at Kent and provides with world-class doctoral training in a vibrant research environment and interdisciplinary collaborations with our partners at University of Kent and BIOTEC Institute in Thailand.
 Apply here.
 Contact Marina Ezcurra for informal inquiries.
 Note: The studentship does not cover fees or visas for overseas students.